intel/rohd/doc/tutorials/chapter_5/00_basic_modules.md

 - What is ROHD Module?
 - First module (one input, one output, simple logic)
-- Converting to SystemVerilog
+- Converting ROHD Module to System Verilog RTL
-- Exercise 1: Full Adder Module
+- Exercise 1
-- Composing modules within other modules
+- Composing modules withon other modules (N-Bit Adder)
+- Exercise 2

 ## Learning Outcome